Weltraumschaf/JUberblog/src/site/markdown/installation.md

 1. the JUberblog command line tool (you built/downloaded that according the previous section)
 2. the "data storage" of your blog
-3. a webserver which serves your blog
+3. a web server which serves your blog

 The basic  idea is that  you have a  data storage where  you put the  content as